CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /expand >}}

-   The following examples show commands for each MLAG peer (leaf01 and leaf02).
+   The following examples show commands for both MLAG peers (leaf01 and leaf02).

    {{< tabs "TabID216 ">}}